sng2c/Cyclo/README.md

 1. Install app.(Dashboard)
 1. Copy CycloConnector.java file to your project.
 1. Use it in your activity.
 (See DashboardActivity.java)
-1. You can control the service with CycloConnector.
+1. You can control the service with CycloManager.
 1. You can receive a current location through Broadcast Receiver.
 1. You can get tracking data through ContentProvider.

 Synopsis
 --------

-See DashBoardActivity and MapActivity.
+See DashboardActivity and MapActivity.

 ...It will be updated...